Highs and lows of the PyeongChang Games: Team USA soars and stumbles

 Team USA stumbles in the standings

-While Norway proved to be the dominant force these Olympics, winning at least 38 medals, the U.S. couldn't quite live up to expectations of past games, when it was vying for pole position.
-Winning 23 medals at last count, this would be the worst finish in the medal standings for the U.S. since the 1998 Winter Olympics in Nagano, Japan, when it won 13.
+While Norway proved to be the dominant force these Olympics, winning 39 medals, the U.S. couldn't quite live up to expectations of past games, when it was vying for pole position.
+Winning 23 medals, this was the worst finish in the medal standings for the U.S. since the 1998 Winter Olympics in Nagano, Japan, when it won 13.

-An expected top five finish in PyeongChang is certainly thanks to athletes like Kim and the women's ice hockey team.
-(U.S. women, in fact, have been outpacing the men in medals.)
+America's No. 4 finish in PyeongChang is certainly thanks to athletes like Kim and the women's ice hockey team.
+(U.S. women, in fact, outpaced the men in medals.)

 And perhaps one of the biggest upsets was men's figure skater Nathan Chen, who was favored to win or at least medal in the individual competition.
 After a disastrous short program, he finished just out of the medals in fifth place in the free program.